NSKernel/CGDraw/README.md

 ## What it does

 It can render 2D objects including lines, polygons, ellipses and curves.
-It is still under construction and details will be disclosed later.
+It can also scale, rotate an object or clip a line.
+Detailed instruction specification will be disclosed later.

 ## Compile and run